ufozone/ha-zcs-mower/info.md

     * Now you need the IMEI of your lawn mower
     * Click on the `More info` tab and scroll to the `Connect Informations` section:
     * ![Get IMEI address](https://github.com/ufozone/ha-zcs-mower/blob/main/screenshots/setup_imei.jpg?raw=true)
 	* Type both information into the config flow dialog.
+* Configure map camera:
+    * The best way is to create a new map on [Google My Maps](https://mymaps.google.com/).
+    * Take a snapshot of the desired area.
+    * Mark the corner points and export as CSV.
+    * Type the coordinates into the config flow dialog.
+Pay attention to the correct order of latitude and longitude.

 ## Available components